NAME

 -

-Add a Markdown document to a feed collection (default is pages.md).
-The
+Add a Markdown document (.md) to a feed collection (default is

-front matter is used to specify things like the link to the post, guid,
+pages.md).
+The front matter is used to specify things like the link to

-description, etc. If these are not provided then the post will display
+the post, guid, description, etc. If these are not provided then the

-and error and not write the content to the post directory location or
+post action will display an error and not write the content to the post

-add it to the collections.
-Required front matter title
+directory location or add it to the collection.
+Required front matter:

 postPath.
 In that case it is also recommended you